Breadcrumb

 Police dogs serve in all police units, around the clock on every day of the year, ready to support the police during tasks.

-Police dogs perform approximately 11,000 different tasks per year in various situations, and it has been estimated that they save around ten human lives each year.
+Police dogs perform approximately 11,000 different tasks per year in various situations, and they have been estimated to save around ten human lives each year.

 Police Dog Training Centre

-In the Centre’s yard, there are various training areas, buildings and structures.
-In addition, the area includes class, accommodation and office space as well as a dog shelter, of course.
+The yard of the Centre, nicknamed “Dog Hill”, includes various training areas, buildings and structures.
+In addition, the area includes classrooms, accommodation and office premises as well as a dog shelter.

 Many dog breeds

 The most common police dog breeds are Belgian Shepherd Malinois and German Shepherd.
-In addition to these familiar breeds, many other breeds are also used, such as Labrador retriever, Bordercollie and Golden Retriever.
-The smallest police dog in Finland, money tracking dog Jekku, is a Parson Russell Terrier.
+In addition to these breeds, familiar for most, many other breeds are also used, such as Labrador Retriever, Border Collie and Golden Retriever.
+Finland’s smallest police dog, narcotics and money tracking dog Patrik, is a Parson Russell Terrier.

 What are patrol dogs and specialist dogs?

 A patrol dog is a member of a dog patrol.
-Patrol dogs are multi-task dogs and ride with emergency patrols for various police tasks.
-Skills taught to patrol dogs in basic training are manageability, use of force, tracking, person search as well as object and crime scene search.
+Patrol dogs are multi-task dogs and ride with emergency patrols on various police tasks.
+The skills taught to patrol dogs in basic training include manageability, use of force, tracking, person search as well as object and crime scene search.

-In addition to basic training, patrol dogs are trained in some special task, such as looking for narcotics, explosives, flammable liquids or dead bodies.
+In addition to basic training, patrol dogs are trained in a special task, such as searching for narcotics, explosives, flammable liquids or dead bodies and semen.
 All patrol dogs are trained for rescue search.

-Specialist dogs are trained, in addition to manageability, for some special task, such as Jekku for tracking money.
+In addition to manageability, specialist dogs are trained for a certain special task, such as Patrik for tracking money.
 Other special tasks include finding explosives, narcotics or dead bodies or assisting in investigation into the cause of a fire.
-According to their name, specialist dogs operate in special tasks they were trained for, not with the regular patrols.
+As the name indicates, specialist dogs operate in special tasks they were trained for, not with regular emergency patrols.

 Basic training